strapi/documentation/docs/user-docs/latest/users-roles-permissions/configuring-administrator-roles.md

 #### Collection and Single types

 The Collection types and Single types categories respectively list all available collection and single types for the Strapi application.
-For each content type, the administrators can have the permission to perform the following actions: create, read, update, delete and publish.
+For each content-type, the administrators can have the permission to perform the following actions: create, read, update, delete and publish.

 To configure Collection or Single types permissions for a role:

 1. Go to the Collection types or Single types category of the permissions table.
-2. Tick the box on the left of the name of the content type to give access to.
-By default, all actions can be performed for all fields of the content type.
+2. Tick the box on the left of the name of the content-type to give access to.
+By default, all actions can be performed for all fields of the content-type.
 3. (optional - Enterprise Edition only) Untick the action-related boxes to prevent actions of your choice.
-4. (optional) Click the name of the content type to display its full list of fields.
+4. (optional) Click the name of the content-type to display its full list of fields.
 Untick the field and action-related boxes to prevent access and/or action for the fields of your choice.
 If the [Internationalization plugin](/user-docs/latest/plugins/strapi-plugins.md#internationalization-plugin) is installed, define also what permissions should be granted for each available locale.
-5. Repeat steps 2 to 4 for each content type available to which the role should give access.
+5. Repeat steps 2 to 4 for each content-type available to which the role should give access.
 6. Click on the **Save** button on the top right corner.

 #### Plugins and Settings <BronzeBadge link="https://strapi.io/pricing-self-hosted"/> <SilverBadge link="https://strapi.io/pricing-self-hosted"/> <GoldBadge link="https://strapi.io/pricing-self-hosted" withLinkIcon/>